 With the world focused on the growing Coronavirus outbreak I feel this is the right time to talk about pandemic preparedness.
+Pandemic 101 if you will.
 Even if you live in an area not touch by the Coronavirus you’re not safe from diseases.
 From the Common Cold to Rabies disease affects us every day.
 Every year 2.8 million Americans die each year from a variety of diseases.

 Masks Can Only Get You so Far.